-An insurer cannot increase your rates more than once in a 12-month period.
-The change in how much a specific individual or employer pays may vary from the average rate change shown in this summary due to plan-specific factors like the benefit package and provider network used by the plan, and due to four factors specific to the individual or employer/employees: geographic location, age, tobacco use, and family size.
+General Note: An insurer may not increase your rates more than once in a calendar year.
+Due to insurer movement between counties, employers are encouraged to shop around and compare plans.
+The change in premium for a specific individual or employer may vary from the average rate change shown in this summary due to plan-specific factors, like the benefit package and provider network used by the plan, as well as four factors specific to the individual or employer/employees: geographic location, age, tobacco use, and family size.